 However, the notch is not forced upon the user, and if you are a notch hater, you can easily hide it through the phone’s settings.

 During our extensive Tecno Camon i4 review, the device exhibited great display, both indoors and outdoors.
 The color reproduction was quite punchy and bright.

 When cranked to full, the brightness of the display gets pretty high and can easily be viewed even under direct sunlight.
 It was a pleasing surprise as the expensive Vivo V15 and Oppo F11 Pro failed to exhibit the same display quality outdoors.

-The display on the Tecno Camon i4 exhibited great viewing angles and amazing brightness levels.
+The display on the Tecno Camon i4 exhibited great viewing angles and fantastic brightness levels.
 However, it also has its shortcomings too.

-The bezels around the display are pretty big and the chin is even bigger.
+The bezels around the display are pretty big, and the chin is even more prominent.
 Such a big chin and thick bezels result in an intrusive experience while watching a movie or consuming any media on the screen.